yongkanghe/ack-k10/README.md

 3. Remove all the relevant snapshots
 4. Remove the objects from the storage bucket

-# Cick my picture to watch the how-to video.
+# Cick my photo to watch the how-to video.
 (Work in Progress)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/v_Aks8GFBVA/0.jpg)](https://www.youtube.com/watch?v=v_Aks8GFBVA)

 # For more details about ACK Backup and Restore